British & Irish Lions: Format

 The Lions now regularly tour three Southern Hemisphere countries; Australia, South Africa and New Zealand.
 They also toured Argentina three times before the Second World War.
 Since 1989 tours have been held every four years.
-The most recent tour was to South Africa in 2021.
+The most recent tour was to Australia in 2025.

 In a break with tradition, the 2005 tour of New Zealand was preceded by a "home" fixture against Argentina at the Millennium Stadium in Cardiff on 23 May 2005.
 It finished in a 25–25 draw.
-A similar fixture was held against Japan before the 2021 tour of South Africa at Murrayfield, with the Lions winning 28-10.
+A similar fixture was held against Japan before the 2021 tour of South Africa at Murrayfield, with the Lions winning 28–10.

 On tour, games take place against local provinces, clubs or representative sides as well as test matches against the host's national team.

 The Lions and their predecessor teams have also played games against other nearby countries on tour.
-For example, they played Rhodesia in 1910, 1924, 1938, 1955, 1962, 1968 and 1974 during their tours to South Africa.
+For example, they played Rhodesia (now Zimbabwe) in 1910, 1924, 1938, 1955, 1962, 1968 and 1974 during their tours to South Africa.
 They were also beaten by Fiji on their 1977 tour to New Zealand.
 In addition, they visited pre-independence Namibia (then South West Africa), in 1955, 1962, 1968 and 1974.